lmaonator/mangadlmao/README.md

     title: Hololive Shorts by Yohane
     # override default "since" setting:
     since: 2020-12-24
+    # only download chapters starting from chapter number 69
+    from: 69
     # override default languages (only works for MangaDex):
     lang: [en, de]
     # additional group and user excludes (only works for MangaDex):